-Challenge number Detail of challenge 1 Covid impact: school closure has had a negative impact on the education of disadvantaged pupils.
-Gaps have widened in all subjects.
-Our school data shows that the gap between disadvantaged and non-disadvantaged pupils has widened.
-Gaps in Y3 and 4 have widened significantly.
-2 On entry assessments demonstrate that some children start school with lower than expected levels of receptive and expressive language, some because they have English as an additional language and some because of speech and language difficulties.
-We have noticed this year that there is a significant increase in the number of children presenting with poorly developed language.
-3 Poorly developed social skills in Nursery and Reception.
+Challenge number Detail of challenge 1 On entry assessments demonstrate that some children start school with lower than expected levels of receptive and expressive language, some because they have English as an additional language and some because of speech and language difficulties.
+2 Under developed social skills in Nursery and Reception.
 This is impacting on their ability to learn through play.
 Children are struggling to stay on task, to express themselves and access provision independently.
-Some children have spent very little time in a pre-school setting, are finding it difficult to manage a whole day at school and need a lot of additional support.

-4 Some families do not speak English at home and lack the confidence to support their children with homework, particularly reading and writing.
+Some children are finding it hard to regulate their emotions and need a lot of additional support.
+3 Some families do not speak English at home and lack the confidence to support their children with homework, particularly reading and writing.
 The Winns has a high proportion of EAL children, some who are new to English.

-5 Attendance - we continue to have to work hard to secure good attendance for some groups of pupils 6 Some of our families need support from school to access services.
+4 Attendance - we continue to have to work hard to secure good attendance for some groups of pupils .
+Persistent Absence remains a challenge for a small number of families.
+5 Some of our families need support from school to access services.
 They live in overcrowded, privately rented accommodation and often work in the evenings.
 They are not always available to support their children with homework or have the resources to expose them to extra-curricular activities.
-7 Monitoring of the quality of teaching and learning identifies areas of improvement for RQTs and ECTs to ensure that the quality across all phases is excellent.